Information access representations and social capital in networks: Experiments Part I: Social Capital

-\paragraph{Choosing $k$} Each clustering is dependent on the value of $k$, the number of clusters, chosen.
+\paragraph{Choosing $k$} Each clustering is dependent on the value of the number $k$ of clusters chosen.
 This also depends on the domain / network.
-We use the silhouette value and elbow method to determine the appropriate values of $k$ for each dataset, looking for consistency across those two methods.
+We use the silhouette value \cite{rousseeuw1987silhouettes} and elbow method to determine the appropriate values of $k$ for each dataset, looking for consistency across those two methods (see Figure \ref{fig:choose-k_dblp} for selected $\alpha$ value results on the DBLP dataset and Appendix \ref{apx:choose-k} for full results).
 The DBLP and Co-sponsorship datasets have matching silhouette values and elbow method plots across all considered $\alpha$ values indicating that $k=2$.
 The Twitch dataset elbow method plots indicate that $k=2$ for all $\alpha$ values, while the silhouette values indicate that $k=2$ for low values of $\alpha$ and has some slightly larger silhouette values for other $k$ values at higher $\alpha$ values.
-Since the elbow method plots consistently indicate that $k=2$, the silhouette value differences are small, and the Twitch dataset has a known domain-specific $k=2$ value from the ``partner" flag described above, we use $k=2$ for the Twitch dataset.
+Since the elbow method plots consistently indicate that $k=2$, the silhouette value differences are small, and the Twitch dataset has a known domain-specific $k=2$ value from the ``partner" flag described above, we also use $k=2$ for the Twitch dataset.
+We note here the coincidence that $k$ was found to be 2 for all of our networks; though we do not explore in this paper potential reasons behind and implications of this.